wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-resiliency-retry-policy.md

 ## Via CRs

-Define the Backend resource for the API as below and apply to the respective namespace.
+Define the Backend resource for the API as below and apply.
 ```
 apiVersion: dp.wso2.com/v1alpha1
 kind: Backend